Gummo

 "Life is great.
 Without it, you'd be dead."

-It makes you feel less alone, watching something like this.
-You aren't the only one facing paternal neglect.
-You aren't the only member of the lower-middle class.
-You aren't the only one with confusing, vulgar apathy.
-You aren't wrong for feeling that way.
-Going from the white-trash experience into something more sustainable has made me feel like an outsider in many social circumstances, but Gummo holds a side-ways sense of empathy, something that makes me feel seen, even if it can't offer any reassurance--that all my concerns are negligable, that there isn't some separation and lack of understanding from those who haven't had their own similar, psychic shit.
+Going from the white-trash experience into something more sustainable has made me feel like an outsider in some social circumstances, but Gummo holds a sense of empathy--albeit sideways--something that makes me feel seen, even if it can't offer any reassurance that my concerns are negligable, that I haven't been affected in ways I still ponder.